More

 Tastes Like Dessert, Fuels Like Breakfast: Pumpkin Smoothie

 Ever wondered how to bring the cozy essence of autumn into your morning routine?
-Imagine sipping a creamy, spiced smoothie that tastes like pumpkin pie—without the guilt.
+Imagine sipping a creamy, spiced smoothie that tastes like pumpkin pie without the guilt.
 The pumpkin smoothie is your ticket to a nourishing, flavorful, and energizing start to the day.
 Whether you’re craving seasonal vibes or looking for a vitamin-packed breakfast, this smoothie delivers.
 Made with real pumpkin puree and warming spices like cinnamon and nutmeg, it’s a nutritious treat you’ll want on repeat.

 Why you’ll love this pumpkin smoothie

-✔ Rich in fiber and vitamin A
+Nutrient-Packed – Rich in fiber and vitamin A for lasting wellness.

 Ingredients

-- 1 cup unsweetened pumpkin puree (canned or homemade)
+• Pumpkin Puree: 1 cup unsweetened (canned or homemade)

-- 1 banana (frozen for extra creaminess)
+• Banana: 1 (frozen for extra creaminess)

-- ¾ cup unsweetened almond milk (or any plant-based milk)
+• Almond Milk: ¾ cup unsweetened (or any plant-based milk)

-- ½ cup Greek yogurt (plain or vanilla)
+• Greek Yogurt: ½ cup (plain or vanilla)

-- ½ teaspoon cinnamon
+• Cinnamon: ½ teaspoon

-- ¼ teaspoon nutmeg
+• Nutmeg: ¼ teaspoon

 How to make a healthy pumpkin smoothie at home

-- Add ¼ teaspoon vanilla extract to round out the taste.
+Enhance Flavor: Add ¼ teaspoon vanilla extract to round out the taste.

 Servings